 3 See "Creating Shell Scripts in a High Availability, Multi-site environment" for more details on how this can be accomplished.

-4 The program is currently also coded to accept no arguments.
-In this case, execsh will use getcpkg to determine the package to switch to.
-However, the use of execsh with no arguments is not used in practice.
+4 The program is currently coded to accept no arguments, and as such will use getcpkg to determine the package to switch to.
+This use of execsh is not used in practice.